private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 #### Checkpoint transactions
 [checkpoint]: #checkpoint-transactions "Checkpoint transactions"

+The roles of the checkpoint transaction:
+* Present proof of liveness
+* Allows VNCs to make changes to the committee
+* Summarise contract state
+* Optionally summarise contract logs / events

+Note: In the discussion of Tari account contract templates below, we need a mechanism for proving that side-chain state corresponds to what someone is claiming wrt a valid L1 transaction.
+But, since our policy is one that the base layer never knows anything about what goes on in SCs (or that SCs even exist), this poses a challenge.
+One elegant solution to this would be to add a `MERKLE_PROOF` opcode to TariScript that could validate an L1 transaction based on a checkpoint merkle root combined with a merkle proof that a VNC has given to a user.

-* Validator nodes MUST periodically sign and broadcast a [checkpoint] transaction.
+* Validator node committees MUST periodically sign and broadcast a [checkpoint] transaction.
+  * The transaction signature MUST satisfy the requirements laid out for checkpoint transactions defined in the [validator committee proposal].
   * The checkpoint UTXO MUST have the `CHECKPOINT` output feature.
-  * It contains the [contract_id]
+  * It MUST reference the [contract_id]
   * This feature contains a commitment to the current contract state.
 This is typically some sort of Merklish root.
-  * A checkpoint number, strictly increasing by 1 form the previous checkpoint
+  * A checkpoint number, strictly increasing by 1 from the previous checkpoint
   * The checkpoint MUST spend the previous checkpoint.
 This is guaranteed by virtue of a covenant.
+The contract id must equal the contract id of the checkpoint being spent.
   * The checkpoint UTXO contains a covenant that provides the spending conditions described above.
   * Checkpoints allow the exit and entrance of new validator nodes into the committee.
   * A checkpoint MAY introduce a new Validator Node public key into the VN committee
-  * The conditions for adding a new key to the VN committee set are specified in the [contract definition]
+  * The conditions for adding a new key to the VN committee set are specified in the [validator committee proposal].
   * Note: At the minimum, there's a proposal step, a validation step, an acceptance step, and an activation step.
 * The validator node committee MUST post periodic [checkpoints] onto the base layer.
   * The checkpoint MUST include a [summary of the contract state].
 This summary SHOULD be in the form of a Merklish Root.
-  * The checkpoint MUST include [refund information] for Tari holders in the side-chain.
-  * The checkpoint MUST spend the old contract funding UTXO into a new funding UTXO, taking any withdrawals and new deposits into account.
 * If a valid checkpoint is not posted within the maximum allowed timeframe, the contract is [abandoned].
 This COULD lead to penalties and stake slashing if enabled within the contract specification.

-* A checkpoint MAY define [validator node committee updates].
+TODO:
+* Specifics on VNC change process
+* Specifics on contract abandonment

 ### Other considerations and specifications